VeryEasyFramework/easy-app/README.md

 # easy-app

-A super easy web app maker for your Deno project
+A super easy web app builder for your Deno project